KDCube is built around apps

 Reference docs: bundle-runtime-configuration-and-secrets-README.md, runtime-read-write-contract-README.md, how-to-configure-and-run-bundle-README.md.

-Node / TypeScript Backend Inside a Bundle
+Node / TypeScript Backend Inside an App

 That split is intentional: